apache/sling-org-apache-sling-scripting-bundle-tracker-it/README.md

 Apache Sling Scripting Bundle Tracker Integration Tests
 ====

-This project provides the integration tests and some test examples for the [Apache Sling Scripting Bundle Tracker](https://github.com/apache/sling-org-apache-sling-scripting-bundle-tracker) module.
+This project provides the integration tests and some test examples for the precompiled bundled scripts feature supported by the [Apache Sling Servlets Resolver](https://github.com/apache/sling-org-apache-sling-servlets-resolver) module, starting with the 2.7.0 release.

 ### Example